serokell/blog-posts/learning-from-errors/overlapping-instances/article.md

 substituation instance for `a`, because if something can accept `a`, it can accept `f a` as well, but not the other way around.
 So it fits, and the next part of the rule says that either `Printable a` is overlappable, or `Printable (f a)` should be overlapping.
-And since this does not match, we cannot eliminate `Printable a`.
+And since this is not the case, we cannot eliminate `Printable a`.

 The next one is `Printable (f a)`, and we cannot eliminate it since the other instance `a` is not a substitution instance of `f a`.
 If something is expecting `f a`